 Day 1 - Feeding your starter

-1. In a large pot mix together your starter, flour and water.
+1. Into your starter pot add 50g of room temperature water, and 50g of Wholemeal Rye flour and mix together well.
 Scrape down the edges to level off the mixture and mark on the side of the pot with a pen or elastic band where the mixture comes up to.

-2. Leave this on your kitchen side at room temperature overnight or for 8-12 hours and it will bubble and double in volume at least.
+2. Leave this on your kitchen side at room temperature overnight or for 8-12 hours and it will bubble and increase in volume.
 If it’s been a while since you baked (two weeks or more) your starter might get a little sleepy in there and require a couple of feeds to get it excited again.

-3. The following morning the starter should have been producing gas and increased in volume.
-At least doubled in size above your marker.
+3. The following morning your starter should have produced gas and increased in volume.
+You’re good to go.

 Day 2 - Making your dough

-1. Take 100g of your starter out of the pot and put in in a large bowl.
-Add the water flour and salt and mix it together into a dough.
+1. Take 100g of your starter out of the pot and put in in a large bowl, put your scraping pot in the fridge for next time.
+Add the water flour and salt and mix it together into a dough with your dough scraper.
 Mix for a minute or so to make sure everything is combined.
 Let this mixture rest and soak for 30 minutes.

 2. Spray the work surface with water, and the top of your dough.
 Turn the dough out onto the wet surface upside down.
 Work around the dough pinching a piece with your finger and thumb, stretching it out and folding it back over the dough making a ball.
-10-12 folds should be enough.
-Return the dough to the bowl to rest for 2 hours.
+Around 12 folds should be enough.
+Roll the dough back over, smooth side up, return it to the bowl, spray the top with water, cover with a clean cloth and leave to rest for 2 hours at room temperature.

 4. After the dough has rested for this second time there should be clear signs of the dough rising, Stretch and fold the dough once more exactly like the last time, and return the dough to the bowl to rest for 1 hour.

 5. This time after resting it’s time to pre-shape the dough.
-So dust your surface with flour, turn out your dough and shape the ball really quite tight without tearing it.
+Dust your surface with flour, turn out your dough upside down onto the surface.
+If you have doubled the recipe to make two loaves, divide it into two at this point with the flat side of your dough scraper.
+Shape the dough into a ball really quite tight without tearing it.
 Rest on the side for 1 hour covered with a cloth.

 6. In the final shaping the aim is to create a tight structure without degassing the dough too much.
 So be delicate with the folds but still creating tension.
-Dust your work surface with a little flour, turn the dough upside down and let it relax into a circle.
-Pick up the side furthest from you and fold it towards you a third of the way over the dough.
-Fold in the sides so they overlap each other only just, then from the furthest side roll up the dough like a swiss roll and pinch to seal the edge.
-When you are done, dust your loaf well with semolina or a wholemeal flour, and dust an oval banneton basket too.
-Place the dough in the basket upside down and let it rest with a cloth on top.
+Dust your work surface with a little flour, slide your dough scraper underneath and turn the dough upside down onto a lightly dusted surface.
+Let it relax into a circle.
+Pick up the side edges one by one, stretching out very slightly and folding over the dough, one over the top of the other.
+Roll the dough from the top edge towards you into a sausage and stick it onto the sticky patch closest to you, pinching the seam to stick in place.
+When you are done, dust it well with semolina or a wholemeal flour, and dust an oval banneton basket too.
+Place the dough in the basket upside down (seam side up).
 If you don’t have a basket, line a colander or bowl with a cloth and dust it well.

-7. At this stage rest your dough in the fridge to prove up nice and slowly overnight.
+7. At this stage rest your dough in the fridge uncovered to prove nice and slowly overnight.

 Day 3 - Baking your loaf

 1. When you are ready to bake, remove your loaf from the fridge and let it rest on the kitchen side while the oven preheats.
-It should show clear signs of inflation but if it is still not much different in size to when you put it in the fridge you might want to leave it to finish off the puff for an hour or so.
-Preheat the oven to 230°C fan/gas mark 9 with a baking stone on the middle shelf and a deep tray on the bottom.
+It should show clear signs of inflation, don’t expect huge growth but certainly it should have plumped up since you put it in the fridge.
+Preheat the oven to 230°C fan/456°F/gas mark 8 with a baking stone on the middle shelf and a deep tray on the bottom.
 Boil the kettle too.

 2. Turn out the loaf out onto a floured peel, make a cut in the top with a grignette and slide it onto the baking stone.
 Pour the hot water from the kettle into the tray to create steam and shut the door.